 There’s also an Education Zone for visitors to learn how their daily food choices impact the environment!

 3. Goddess Of Mercy Temple Penang

-Built by Hokkien and Cantonese settlers in the early 19th century, the Goddess of Mercy Temple is Penang’s oldest Taoist temple!
-It is still a well-visited place of worship.
+Built by Hokkien and Cantonese settlers in the early 19th century, the Goddess of Mercy Temple is Penang’s oldest Taoist temple and is still a well-visited place of worship.

-Take in its intricate architectural features like the dragon entwined pillars and exquisite roof details which exhibit ancient Chinese craftsmanship!
+From intricate architectural features like the dragon entwined pillars and exquisite roof details, it’s a fine display of 19th Century Chinese craftsmanship!

 4. Sri Mahamariamman Temple At Penang Little India

 Here we have another 19th century gem in Little India Penang!
 Sri Mahamariamman Temple is the oldest Hindu temple in Penang!

 Its numerous sculptures up front makes it easy to spot!

 During festive seasons, thousands of devotees will flock to the temple to offer prayers.